monowai/beancounter/svc-google-docs/README.md

 Converts rows in a Google Sheet and writes a JSON file with BeanCounter trades that can be passed to other services.
 These formats are going to evolve, but at the moment, then work for Trades and Dividends using the following structures:

+You can put all trades in a single sheet.
+The `range` is defined as "All Trades Report"

 ```csv
 # ToDo: tidy up the formatting ;-)
 # Trade Format